On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:stab}}

 We start with a preliminary observation concerning the relative energy functional $\E_\alpha(\cdot|\cdot)$ and the dissipation functional $\D_{\rho,\eta}(\cdot,\cdot)$, which is required in the following arguments. \begin{lemma} Let (A0)--(A4) hold.
-Then there exists constants $C_E$, $C_D$, such that
+Then there exist constants $C_E$, $C_D$, such that

 for all functions $\rho,\hat \rho,\eta,\hat \eta \in H^1(\Omega)$, $\mu_\rho,\hat \mu_\rho \in H^1(\Omega)$ and all $\mu_\eta,\hat \mu_\eta\in L^2(\Omega)$. \end{lemma} \begin{proof} These estimates are a direct consequence of the convexity of the regularized energy functional, the positive definiteness of mobility matrix, and the Poincar\'e inequality. \end{proof}